opentok/opentok-rtc/README.md

 $ node server -S -C sampleCerts
 ```

-The server expects SSL certificate file to be named `serverCert.pem` and
+The server expects the SSL certificate file to be named `serverCert.pem` and
-an SSL private key file to be named `serverKey.pem`.
+the SSL private key file to be named `serverKey.pem`.
 There is a pre-generated,
 self-signed SSL certificate pair in the `./sampleCerts` directory.

 For detailed information on available options, run `$ node server -h`.